craftcms/cms/docs/testing/framework/mocking.md

 A full explanation of this setting is given [here](full-mock.md).
 The `fullMock` option ensures all components in `Craft::$app` are set to mocks using PHP Unit.
-If you prefer to isolate *all* your dependancies during testing this option is for you. `fullMock` also mocks any modules/plugins you define.
+If you prefer to isolate *all* your dependencies during testing this option is for you. `fullMock` also mocks any modules/plugins you define.